-Despite a nationwide outcry during the 2018 election cycle, North Dakota’s discriminatory voter ID law remains on the books.
-While the cameras have turned their attention elsewhere, the fight to protect our freedom to vote continues in the courts.
+Despite a nationwide outcry during the 2018 election cycle, North Dakota’s discriminatory voter ID law remained on the books.
+While the cameras turned their attention elsewhere, the fight to protect our freedom to vote continued in the courts.
+Finally, in February 2020, the Secretary of State agreed to settle two federal voting rights lawsuits brought by two tribes and several individual voters.

 February 28, 2019